tanjyy/ridesio/notes/data-models.md

 - *Optional* negotiable?

 ## *Optional* Messages
-- NOT SURE HOW THIS WOULD WORK
+- NOT SURE HOW THIS WOULD WORK, THINK ABOUT THIS LATER

 **do we want ride requests and ride offerings to coalesce to a single trip type?**